mateiungureanu/DAW-2024-proiect/README.md

 #### Creating the database
 + `pip install psycopg2`
-+ Download PostgreSQL from this [link](https://www.postgresql.org/download/).
-Make sure you check pgAdmin4.
-+ Open pgAdmin4 and connect using the password chosen during installation.
 + In the left panel, Servers \> PostgreSQL \[your-postgresql-version\] \> Databases, right click on Databases and select Create \> Database..., name it "proiect", then click Save.
 + Under _proiect_ database, right click on Schemas and select Create \> Schema..., name it "django", then click Save.
 + Click on _proiect_ database, then press Alt+Shift+Q to open Query Tool.
 Paste the following lines then press F5 or click execute script.